Adam Scott (golfer): PGA Tour

-Rest of 2012

 Scott's first appearance after The Open Championship was at the WGC-Bridgestone Invitational, where he attempted to defend his title from the previous year.
 He ended the week in a tie for 45th place.
 The following week, Scott was again in the mix at the PGA Championship, entering the final round in the penultimate grouping, four shots behind the leader Rory McIlroy.
 In good conditions though, Scott shot an over par 73 to drop back into a final position of T11th.

 On 18 November, Scott fired a bogey-free final round at Kingston Heath in the Melbourne Sandbelt, to win the Australian Masters for the first time.
 He trailed defending champion Ian Poulter by one going into the final round, but shot a 67, including a birdie on the last, to don the "Gold Jacket" for Masters champion.

-2013

 Scott opened the season at the Northern Trust Open, well into February of that year.
 He finished the event T10th with three rounds under par.
 He then played the two World Golf Championships consecutively, losing at the WGC-Accenture Match Play Championship in the opening round 2&1 to Tim Clark.
 In the following WGC-Cadillac Championship, Scott fired the low round of the week on the final day to jump from T19 to T3 behind Tiger Woods and Steve Stricker.
 His last event before the Masters, was at the Tampa Bay Championship where he finished T30.

-2013 Masters

 At the 2013 Masters Tournament, Scott emerged from the chasing pack on the final day to enter into a tie for the lead heading into the 72nd hole.
 Scott proceeded to birdie the 18th hole.
 However, former champion Ángel Cabrera also birdied the 72nd hole to tie Scott for the lead at −9, leading to a sudden-death playoff.
 Both players parred the first hole (18) with Cabrera inches away from birdie.
 On the second hole (10), Cabrera once again missed his birdie putt by inches, leaving Scott a 12-foot birdie putt for the championship, which Scott holed.
 It was Scott's first major championship and marked the first time an Australian has won the Masters.
 It was also seen by many as redemption for his failure to win the previous year's Open Championship.

 Scott's victory at the Masters moved him to No. 3 in the Official World Golf Ranking, equalling his career high ranking.